 What to bring?

-- your SIAC / SI Stick / P Card (see next FAQ)
+- SIAC / SI Stick / P Card (see FAQ below)

-- a small plastic whistle (compulsory for every event except the Domain Warm Up and the Prologue)
+- whistle (compulsory for every event except the Domain Warm Up and the Prologue)

-- a watch without GPS functions if you are worried about the course closure time
+- watch without GPS functions if you are worried about the course closure time

-- your competitor number pinned to the front of your top (from your registration bag)
+- competitor number pinned to the front of your top

 Carrying water is up to you.
-Drink stations are at the start, finish and out on your course are placed at roughly 30 minute intervals based on a winning time.
+Drink stations are at the start, finish and out on your course placed at roughly 30 minute intervals based on anticipated winning times.

-The whistle may only be used in the case of emergency, the distress signal being six blasts at 10 seconds intervals, then a minute pause before repeating the pattern.
+The whistle is to be used in the case of emergency, the distress signal being six blasts at 10 seconds intervals, then a minute pause before repeating the pattern.